baptisteArno/tinking/README.md

 # Getting Started

-Tinkering is not yet available on the Chrome Web Store.
+Tinking is not yet available on the Chrome Web Store.
 Follow these steps to run the extension locally:

 ## 1. Clone the repository